theovassiliou/doctrans-framework/doc/adr/0002-use-googles-protobuf-as-dtas-interface-specification.md

 ## Context

 We are defining a framework to create a series of various micro-services.
-For the API specification we required an interface specification language.
+For the API specification, we required an interface specification language.

-We considered swagger/openAPI and protobuf as primary API specification language.
+We considered swagger/openAPI and protobuf as the primary API specification language.

 ## Decision

-For transport efficiency reasons we decided to use protbuf as primary API interface specification language.
+For transport efficiency reasons, we decided to use protbuf as the primary API interface specification language.

 ## Consequences